w3c/wcag3/guidelines/groups/input-operation/keyboard-interface-input/conflicting-keyboard-commands.md

 ---
-status: exploratory
+status: developing
 type: foundational
 ---

-Authored keyboard commands do not conflict with platform commands or they can be remapped.
+Author generated keyboard commands do not conflict with :term[standard platform keyboard commands] or they can be remapped.